 UNH is dedicated to prevention education.
 Primary programs are informed by research and assessed for value, effectiveness, and outcomes.
-SHARPP's prevention education trainings are informed by research & evidence -based best practices as well as the CDC's recommendations on sexual violence prevention.
-The goals of such programs is to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
+SHARPP's prevention education trainings are informed by research & evidence - based best practices as well as the CDC's recommendations on sexual violence prevention.
+The goals of such programs are to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
 SHARPP's goals for their prevention education programs are to build skills, increase knowledge, and change attitudes and beliefs that contribute to violence.
 Primary prevention programs promote behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change social norms in healthy and safe directions.
 Primary prevention and ongoing educational/awareness efforts at UNH contain information about options available to victims, procedures for institutional disciplinary action, risk reduction, and bystander intervention.

 SHARPP strives to target individual, interpersonal, organizational, institutional, and systemic strategies for change also known as the socio-ecological perspective.

-In the fall of 2022, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
-All freshmen and transfer students will complete the training "Sexual & Interpersonal

-Violence Prevention and Response Course (SPARC)" which addresses harassment and Title IX issues.
-This course was developed by The State University of New York (SUNY).
-This training will also be delivered to new students and transfer students in January 2023.
+In the fall of 2023, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
+All freshmen and transfer students will complete the online training "Get Inclusive" which covers topics such as bystander intervention, healthy relationships, consent and rape culture.
+This training will also be delivered to new students and transfer students in August 2023.
 The definitions of these violations are covered earlier in this chapter.
-The Civil Rights & Equity Office provided SUNY SPARC Sexual & Interpersonal Violence Prevention and Response training to students.
+Last year, 2022, The Civil Rights & Equity Office provided SUNY's SPARC Sexual & Interpersonal Violence Prevention and Response training to students.
 They had contact with over 4613 people.

-In 2021 SHARPP provided 227 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
-They had contact with over 7,098 people.
+In 2022 SHARPP provided 226 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
+They had contact with over 8,960 people.